qdsay/wrkpro/README.md

 # wrkpro

-First, install WRK, and then create a log directory for example:
+First, install wrk, and then create a log directory for example:

 ```